 - Your work wardrobe will depend on your schools – it’s a good idea to ask your predecessor what your schools’ expectations are and pack accordingly.

-- In any case bring at least one suit for your arrival, all the self-introductions, orientations, conferences, and formal school events.
+- In any case you should have a suit for your consulate events and Tokyo Orientation – this suit should be what you wear for all your self-introductions, orientations, conferences, and formal school events.

 Toiletries